 SIM (Subscriber Information Module) cards are a small chip that fits into your phone.
 This chip contains the cell phone number (so if you switch it to another phone, you still have the same number) and your account information.
 The SIM Card determines the network and phone number the cell phone uses.
-These can easily be switched in a phone, so you can put in one for Italy, then remove it and put in one for the US.
+These can easily be switched in a phone, so you can put in one for France, then remove it and put in one for use in the United States.

 Many cell phone companies “lock” their cell phones, so they can only be used with their service.
 For example, if you buy a T-Mobile phone, you cannot replace the SIM chip with one from AT&T and have the phone work.